ChaoyiHuang/posts/software-transformation-in-agentic-era.md

 ## Pattern 4 - agentic native

-For pattern 4, the software is the agent.
+Currently there are lots of low code or no code agent build platform, to create such kind of general purpose domain agents.

-Most likely, it's purpose built agent, for example Tesla FSD, with continous online/offline training, with self evolution capabilities.
+On the other hand, it may be purpose built agent, for example Tesla FSD, with continous online/offline training, with self evolution capabilities.

-It may require huge mounts of data to train specific model and serve as the agent.
-In most cases, it may not be a good deal in ROI.
+For vertical industry, It may require huge mounts of data to train specific model and serve as the agent, in most cases, it may not be a good deal in ROI.

 ## References